Special Education Procedures and Programs

-DeKalb CUSD #428 provides special education programs and services to eligible students with disabilities between the ages of 3-21, inclusive, consistent with federal and State laws.
-Under the Individuals with Disabilities Education Act (IDEA) and the Illinois School Code, school districts are required to identify students with suspected disabilities and if eligible to design an individualized education program (IEP) to support the student having an opportunity to receive a "free appropriate public education" (FAPE).
+DeKalb CUSD #428 provides special education programs and services to eligible students with disabilities between the ages of 3-21, inclusive, consistent with Federal and State laws.
+Under the Individuals with Disabilities Education Act (IDEA) and the Illinois School Code, school districts are required to identify students with suspected disabilities and, if eligible, to design an individualized education program (IEP) to support the student having an opportunity to receive a "free appropriate public education" (FAPE).
 To be eligible, the disability must interfere with the student's ability to receive an adequate educational benefit without additional supports and services.
 Parents and students also are afforded a variety of procedural safeguards, including notices of proposed actions, annual review of the IEP, periodic reevaluations and the right to file complaints.
 For more information regarding your rights under IDEA, please click the link below:

 Identifying Students with Suspected Disabilities (Child Find)

 The District identifies students with suspected disabilities through preschool screenings and individualized testing requested by parents, school employees or referrals from State agencies such as DCFS, the ISBE or community agencies and deemed to be appropriate by the District.

 Students with suspected disabilities are evaluated by a team of qualified individuals in all areas of suspected disability, which could include the following domains: cognitive functioning, academic achievement, functional performance, communication status, motor abilities, health, hearing and vision and socio-emotional status.
 Parents are included in determining the scope of the evaluation as part of the team and must consent to the assessment prior to it taking place.